A monoidal Grothendieck construction for $\infty$-categories: Introduction

 Recall that this is a theorem which states that for any $\infty$-category $\C$, there is an equivalence of $\infty$-categories $\coCart_\C \simeq \Fun(\C,\Cat_\infty)$, where the left hand side is the (non-full) subcategory of $(\Cat_\infty)_{/\C}$ spanned by coCartesian fibrations, and morphisms of coCartesian fibrations between them (see \cite[Theorem 3.2.0.1]{HTT}).

-If $\C$ is equipped with a symmetric monoidal structure, one can ask to what extent symmetric monoidal functors $\C\to \Cat_\infty$ correspond to ``symmetric monoidal coCartesian fibrations''.
-Our goal is to answer this question, inspired by \cite{MV} and the the $1$-categorical version of our question therein.
+If $\C$ is equipped with a symmetric monoidal structure, one can ask to what extent symmetric monoidal functors $\C\to \Cat_\infty$ correspond to ``symmetric monoidally coCartesian fibrations'', where $\Cat_\infty$ is equipped with the \emph{cartesian} symmetric monoidal structure.
+Our goal is to answer this question, inspired by \cite{MV} and the $1$-categorical version of our question therein.

-We proceed in two steps: we start by doing a pointwise version of a monoidal Grothendieck construction which is well-known (it is essentially already contained in \cite{HA}, but we make it explicit for the convenience of the reader - see also \cite[Proposition A.2.1.]{hinichrect}); and can be stated as follows: for an $\infty$-operad $\Oo$ and an $\Oo$-monoidal $\infty$-category $\C$, there is an equivalence of $\infty$-categories between lax $\Oo$-monoidal functors $\C\to\Cat_\infty$ and so-called $\Oo$-monoidal coCartesian fibrations over $\C$, given on underlying objects by un/straightening, see theorem \ref{thm : microcosm}.
+We proceed in two steps: we start by doing a pointwise version of a monoidal Grothendieck construction which is well-known (it is essentially already contained in \cite{HA}, but we make it explicit for the convenience of the reader - see also \cite[Proposition A.2.1]{hinichrect}) and can be stated as follows, see \Cref{thm : microcosm} (and see \Cref{section : micro} for a definition of $\Oo$-monoidally coCartesian fibrations): \begin{thm} Let $\Oo$ be an $\infty$-operad and $\C$ an $\Oo$-monoidal $\infty$-category.
+There is an equivalence of $\infty$-categories between the $\infty$-category of lax $\Oo$-monoidal functors $\C\to \Cat$ and the $\infty$-category of $\Oo$-~monoidally coCartesian fibrations over $\C$ which, on underlying objects is the un/straightening equivalence. \end{thm}

 The second step is to apply this to a specific coCartesian fibration, namely the fibration $\coCart\to\Cat_\infty$ whose fiber over an $\infty$-category $\C$ is the $\infty$-category $\coCart_\C$.
 We show that when it is endowed with the cartesian symmetric monoidal structure, it fits into the context of the previous pointwise construction.
-This endows the functor $\C\mapsto \coCart_\C$ with a lax symmetric monoidal structure as a functor $\Cat_\infty\to \widehat{\Cat}_\infty$ (see definition \ref{defn : cancocart}), where the latter is the $\infty$-category of possibly large $\infty$-categories, equipped with its cartesian symmetric monoidal structure.
+This endows the functor $\C\mapsto \coCart_\C$ with a lax symmetric monoidal structure as a functor $\Cat_\infty\to \widehat{\Cat}_\infty$ (see \Cref{defn : cancocart}), where the latter is the $\infty$-category of possibly large $\infty$-categories, equipped with its cartesian symmetric monoidal structure.

-Our main result compares this lax symmetric monoidal structure with the lax symmetric monoidal structure on $\C\mapsto \Fun(\C,\Cat_\infty)$ constructed from the universal property of the presheaf $\infty$-category (see definition \ref{defn : canday}).
-We refer the reader to section \ref{section : meta} and the aforementioned definitions for details about these monoidal structures.
+Our main result compares this lax symmetric monoidal structure with the lax symmetric monoidal structure on $\C\mapsto \Fun(\C,\Cat_\infty)$ constructed from the universal property of presheaf $\infty$-categories, which amounts to a Day-convolution-style lax symmetric monoidal structure (see \Cref{defn : canday} - note that the \emph{functoriality} of the latter, that is, without symmetric monoidal structures is also induced from this universal property\footnote{Although this can be compared with other functorialities, see \cite{HHLN2}}).
+We refer the reader to \Cref{section : meta} and the aforementioned definitions for details about these monoidal structures, see also \Cref{rmk:content}.

 With this in mind, our main result is the following: